 - Prepare for dynamic careers in world-renowned kitchens, restaurants and hotels: our graduates have gone on to success with top names like Belmond Le Manoir aux Quat’Saisons, Claridge’s and Gleneagles

-- Immerse yourself in a professional culinary operation from day one: you will train and work in our industry-standard kitchens and fine dining restaurant at Buxton’s spectacular Devonshire Dome
+- Immerse yourself in a professional culinary operation from day one: you will train and work in our industry-standard kitchens and fine dining restaurant, at the Centre for Contemporary Hospitality and Tourism within the spectacular Devonshire Dome

 - Work on a wide range of events from weddings and banquets to graduation ceremonies and conferences

 - Develop supervisory and management abilities alongside your technical skills as a culinary professional

 - Take part in prestigious competitions and get yourself noticed by industry talent-spotters

 - Reach high professional standards on a course accredited by the Institute of Hospitality (IoH)

 - Become a member of hosco, the world's leading hospitality careers network for students and graduates

 - January start is available for Stage 3 entry only